 Another option to access capital would be to use accounts receivable financing in another way.
 Some companies may choose to sell their accounts receivable to a third party at a discount.
 The third party then becomes responsible for collecting payment from the client.
 This can be a good option for companies that are struggling to make ends meet, but it can also be very expensive.

-invoices can help businesses not only keep track of what was sold but also manage their inventory by knowing when to order more products.
+Invoices can help businesses keep track of what was sold and manage their inventory by knowing when to order more products.
 This is because accounts receivable can be used to finance inventory, meaning businesses can order more stock without paying for it upfront.
 This can be a helpful way to manage cash flow and keep inventory levels high.

 Thus, accounts receivable serves as both market research in the perspective that it can help businesses understand what is selling and when to order more products and a source of working capital.